 Older students who are learning to sound out words may experience difficulties with handwriting and forming letters.
 Later on, dyslexic children will often struggle to spell words their classmates are already familiar with.

 Teaching students to spell is a fundamental part of primary and secondary school curriculum and involves examining demonstrative word patterns in English.
-Yet, while it is important to spell a word correctly, teaching staff should recognize that fostering ideas development, organisation and creativity in writing are all equally important.
+Yet, while it is important to spell a word correctly, teaching staff will also foster ideas development, organization and creativity in writing.

 If learning to spell becomes a persistent challenge, a spelling diagnostic test can be used to identify which letters and phonemes are most difficult for the student and allow educators to concentrate teaching efforts accordingly.

 However, it is best to consider a wider test battery which takes a more comprehensive approach to addressing a student’s individual learning needs.